What is Family Child Care aka Home Daycare or In-Home Preschool?

 In this post, we will demystify family child care once and for all.
 We’ll take a look at what it is and what the benefits are so you can make the right decision for your family.

-While caregivers don’t need formal early childhood education to open a family child care, many are extremely dedicated to developing programs based on different philosophies.
+Licensing requirements for caregiver qualifications vary from state to state.
+You won’t typically see a particular type of curriculum dictated by a state licensing agency, but you will see family child care programs programs based on different philosophies.
 You can find family child care built around the philosophies of Montessori, Waldorf, Reggio Emilia, forest school, and others.

 Related: Child Care Options for Parents: Comparing Pros and Cons